Trappe Digital LLC may earn commission from product clicks and purchases. Rest assured, opinions are mine or of the article’s author.

 LinkedIn Live doesn’t currently allow embedding of live streams, but you can share a direct link to the live stream on LinkedIn.

-The embedding of Tweets on a website is currently possible, but live streams on Twitter aren’t published ahead of time – like on LinkedIn and YouTube in preview posts.
-So while you can embed a Tweet, it’s not possible until the live stream is live.
+The embedding of X posts on a website is currently possible, but live streams on X aren’t published ahead of time – like on LinkedIn and YouTube in preview posts.
+It’s not possible until the live stream is live.

 It’s always good to have options, and options are available for embedding live streams on your website.
 Which way to go depends on your main channels, where you live stream, and what kind of user experience you want to create.
 For example, I prefer that my viewers can turn on a reminder for the live stream.
 So that’s possible with some of these options, but not all.